Polish spaces for countable and separable structures through quotient encodings: Banach algebras: complexity bounds

 Unless explicitly stated otherwise, all references to specific Borel classes $\Sigma^0_\alpha$, $\Pi^0_\alpha$ throughout Sections~\ref{sec:banach-complexity}--\ref{sec:Cstar-properties} are with respect to the Wijsman topology on the relevant ideal space $\Ideal(P)$.
 The Wijsman topology is the natural choice for rank computations because it makes the quotient-norm functional $\Phi$ continuous (not merely Borel), so that strict inequalities in $\Phi$ define open sets and non-strict inequalities define closed sets. \end{remark}

-\begin{convention}[Proper quotients for unital properties] Whenever a property below explicitly involves the unit (topological stable rank, direct finiteness, stable finiteness, simplicity, tracial states, and so on), we tacitly restrict to proper ideals $K\subsetneq A$.
+\begin{convention} Whenever a property below explicitly involves the unit (topological stable rank, direct finiteness, stable finiteness, simplicity, tracial states, and so on), we tacitly restrict to proper ideals $K\subsetneq A$.
 Equivalently, we ignore the singleton corresponding to the zero quotient.
 Since that singleton is closed, none of the stated upper bounds is affected. \end{convention}